-Let’s have a working definition for the word ‘consciousness’ in <awareness from the first person perspective>.
-Then, many persons in the room can have the same awareness for a certain state of affairs in the room but they can never have the same consciousness of the state.
-I assumed that things as information processors are integrators and I study evolution in order to advance that integrators enjoy proto-consciousness.
-Of course, it is not comfortable to maintain the hypothesis that all things have proto-consciousness.
-There is a way to reduce some tension in holding the hypothesis, namely, a comparison how proto-consciousnesses found both in panpsychism and integrationism are similar and different.
-Panpsychism is a sort of property dualism in maintaining that proto-consciousness is distinct from physical properties and in holding that proto-consciousness may blossom into some proper conditions to the whole person consciousness.
-But integrationism does not hold property dualism but rather insists that all members in the reality can be said not <to have proto-consciousness> but only <to be proto-consciousness>.
+For the purposes of this article I define ‘consciousness’ as ’awareness from a first person perspective’.
+Accordingly, while different people may be aware of the same state of affairs, they cannot have the same consciousness.
+I assume that things as information processors are integrators, which enjoy proto-consciousness.
+But this is not to say that all things have proto-consciousness.
+It is important in this context to distinguish between the proto-consciousnesses of panpsychism and that of integrationism.
+Panpsychism is a form of property dualism that holds that proto-consciousness is distinct from physical properties and can, under the right conditions, blossom into the consciousness of human beings or what I will call ’person-consciousness’.
+However, integrationism rejects property dualism and insists, not that everything in reality <has> proto-consciousness, but rather that everything <is> proto-consciousness.

-The evolution of mind started from the proto-consciousness to achieve the person consciousness which is realized in the human species.
-In order to clarify proto-consciousness one may introduce the notion of degree of abstraction between proto-consciousness and person consciousness.
-If one accepts that proto-consciousness is an information processor and person consciousness is a reflector, it would be reasonable to conceive what the degree of abstraction between the two types of consciousness may be like.
-Two arguments in favour of the degree of abstraction can be given.
-The first is an argument which allows the first person perspective to all information processors.
-Concretely speaking, since I am a human being, I have a first person perspective awareness as to what it is like to be a human person.
-But the question of what it is like to be a bat does not fall in the scope of my first person perspective awareness.
-The first person perspective awareness in consciousness is limited to the occupier of the consciousness because of having to satisfy the condition of being the first person.
-But this limit can not be a basis by which one can deny the first person perspective to other information processors.
-The second argument in favour of the degree of abstraction is a strategy where one makes an observation degree of complexities of person consciousness in information processing found in human beings and then extend the observation to information processors of other kinds in the world.
-For an example, the following list may exhibit such a degree of complexities: information processing, response, adjustment, uncomfortable, comfortable, unpleasant, pleasant, pain, belief, enjoyment, calculation, judgment, reflection.
+The evolution of the mind started with proto-consciousness, which is an information processor, and later developed into person-consciousness, which is a reflector.
+The difference between the two forms of consciousness can be understood in terms of their relative degrees of abstraction.
+Two arguments can be given in support of this point.
+The first argument attributes a first-person perspective to all information processors.
+In particular, since I am a human being, I have a first-person awareness of what it is like to be a human person, although the question of what it is like to be a bat does not fall within the scope of my first-person awareness.
+But while the first-person awareness in consciousness is of course limited to the occupier of consciousness this limitation cannot be used as a basis for denying a first-person perspective to other information processors.
+The second argument in favor of the aforementioned point involves observing the degree of complexity of person-consciousness in the information processing found in human beings and then extending that observation to other kinds of information processors in the world.
+While proto-consciousness is a simple information processing state, person-consciousness consists of various states of informations.
+For example, an unpleasant feeling is person consciousness with layers of sub-conscious states interacting with each other, such as a default state that is systematically structured, an input state of initial information, a state involving the evaluation of the information against the structured system, a state consisting of the result of the evaluation, and a negative state which is interpreted as being unpleasant.

-I tried to advance the hypothesis that proto-consciousness can be extended to all the things in the reality.
-Recently there is an example in favour of the present hypothesis.
-J. C. Hall, M. Rosbash and M. W. Young separated gene in a fruit fly which controls circadian rhythm of the organism and helped to conjecture the bio-clock of the human biology.
-Their analyses led to a conclusion that this period gene encodes protein in cells which accumulates at night and disassembles at day
+Recent scientific evidence, as reported by Kolata (2017), offers some support for this idea that proto-consciousness can be extended to all things.
+J. C. Hall, M. Rosbash, and M. W. Young isolated the gene that controls circadian rhythms in fruit flies and thereby advanced the understanding of the biological clock in human beings.
+Their discoveries indicate that the period gene encodes cellular proteins, which accumulate at night and disseminate during the day, controlling behavior like sleep, body temperature, metabolism, and hormone levels.
+When these researchers modified the period gene in fruit flies, the flies lost their circadian rhythm.
+These discoveries also help to explain how plants, animals, and humans have biological rhythms that are in sync with the rotation of the earth.

-and that the gene controls behaviors like sleep, body temperature, metabolism, hormone level.
-When they modified the period gene in a fruit fly it lost its circadian rhythm.
-Nobel Prize Committee in Physiology 2017 announced that this discovery enabled to explain how plants, animals and humans control their bio-rhythm to synchronize with the earth’s revolution.
+In seeing the scientific discovery of Hall et al. as an illustration of the fact that proto-consciousness can be extended to all things I am assuming that proto- consciousness does process informations and, hence, that it is integrational.
+But this assumption seems to be a safe one since without it, the activities of the period gene in all organic agents are inexplicable miracles.